 - Very rarely, children may have jerky eye and muscle movements, and general unsteadiness associated with the neuroblastoma.

-A variety of tests and investigations may be needed to diagnose neuroblastoma.
-These include a biopsy, blood and bone marrow tests, x-rays, CT or MRI scans, and special nuclear medicine scans called MIBG scans (see below).
-The tests are done to find out if your child definitely has neuroblastoma and what the exact position of the original tumour site is within the body.
-The tests will also find out whether the neuroblastoma has spread.
-This process is known as staging (see below).
+A variety of tests and investigations will be needed to diagnose neuroblastoma.
+These include a biopsy of the tumour, blood and bone marrow tests, x-rays, CT or MRI scans, and a special nuclear medicine scan called an MIBG scan (see below).
+These tests are carried out to confirm the diagnosis of neuroblastoma, and to find the exact position of the original site of neuroblastoma within the body and to see whether it has spread.
+This process is known as staging.

 A specific type of urine test will also be done.
-Nearly all children with neuroblastoma (9 out of 10) will have the substances vanillylmandelic acid (VMA) or homovanillic acid (HVA) in their urine.
+Nearly all children with neuroblastoma (9 out of 10) will have substances called vanillylmandelic acid (VMA), or homovanillic acid (HVA), in their urine.
 Measuring the VMA and HVA in the urine can help to confirm the diagnosis.
 Your child will also have their VMA and HVA levels checked during and after treatment.
 The levels of these substances will fall if the treatment is working.
 As these chemicals are produced by the tumour cells, and can be used to measure tumour activity, they are sometimes known as tumour markers.

-Most children will have an MIBG (metaiodobenzyl guanidine) scan.
-MIBG is a substance that's taken up by neuroblastoma cells.
-It's given by injection.
-Attaching a small amount of radioactive iodine to the MIBG enables the tumours to be seen by a radiation scanner.
-MIBG can also be used as a treatment.
+Most children will have an MIBG (meta-iodo-benzyl guanidine) scan.
+MIBG is a substance that’s taken up by neuroblastoma cells.
+It’s given by injection into the blood stream.
+Attaching a small amount of radioactive iodine to the MIBG enables any neuroblastoma tissue to be seen by a radiation scanner.
+Sometimes MIBG can be used as a treatment.

 Staging of neuroblastomaBack to top